cezar-r/wallstreetbets-vs-banks/README.md

 <img src="images/daily_price_vs_sent/GME_daily_price_vs_sent.png" alt="alt text" width=400 height=300>

 ## Results
 The main purpose behind the EDA is to see if there is a correlation between the activity on WallStreetBets and the share price of stocks.
-We are will be testing for
-The Trial 1 Error Rate will be = 0.01 for the T-Test.
+We will be using a Trial 1 Error Rate will of 0.01 for the T-Test.

 ### Definitions
 - Next Day Correlation - correlation between the engagement on a given day and share price the following day (high correlation = ahead of trend)